devops329/devops/instruction/visualizingMetrics/visualizingMetrics.md

 ![Initial visualization](initalVisualization.png)

-Depending how long it has been since you started generating data you should see the **instant** value hovering around 0 and the **count** value in the tens of thousands.
+Depending on how long it has been since you started generating data you should see the **instant** value hovering around 0 and the **count** value in the tens of thousands.

 ### Computing average metrics from totals